sangirash/Pyrit1/README.md

+## Disclaimer
+This code of Pyrit is borrowed from @JPaulMora
+The code is still for Python2 only and this annoys me.
+I might not add new functionality but will make sure that the code from this repo compiles fine with Python 3.

 ## Please Read

 Pyrit is old, is outdated and it's still Python2 I am currently attempting to rewrite it from scratch, so thanks for all the stars but remember to keep an eye for Python3 version.